MomSweetMom/Veripad/README.md

 Starting with B2B, it would mean doing business with enterprises, specifically medical companies, governmental organizations, NGOs, medical school, labs.
 In the essence, it will provide a bulk of products (physical (pads) and software (apps)) plus opportunities for further research, teaching, business consulting to constantly improve the value of offering or develop more products (software, hardware or combine both).

 B2C will closely related to the understanding the consumer (or patient) market, in particular their needs.
-For example, one customer purchasing drugs may find it tedious to check every single time they buy them, how can we persuade them to do the testing (or buy testing solution) for their own benefit?
+For example, customer purchasing drugs may find it tedious to check every single time they buy them, how can we persuade them to do the testing (or buy testing solution) for their own benefit?
 Some companies are answering that through a mechanism of brand trust, like asking end users to text the secret number embedded in each drug bottle by producers, get verified message back, hence increasing brand trust.
 Customers are free of charged.
 The business model is actually B2B2C, with pharmaceutical and distributors paying the bill.
 However, it all depends on the willingness of distributors to engage into such solution as they may not want to be transparent on the product, or they are the one who implicitly duplicates drugs under the same label or secret number.
 Along the way, Veripad will possibly face the same challenges in adoption.

 As Veripad is in its epiphany, raising awareness through different social media channels and connecting to expect and voices on those platform will be very helpful.
 After a short research, I suggest to contact [Roger Bate](https://www.linkedin.com/in/roger-bate-149b0b4/) of American Enterprise Institute as he has been chasing the topic for a while.
 Another noticeable voice is of [Bejon Misra](https://www.linkedin.com/in/bejon-misra-1a465a4b/), founder of Safe Medicine, India, with his insights into the country of second largest population.